-If S is reduced, then $R = S \oplus \mathbb{Z}\delta$ , i.e., t(S) = 1 in the definition of $\Phi$ , is a called an untwisted affine root system.
+If S is reduced then $R = S \oplus \mathbb{Z}\delta$, i.e., t(S) = 1 in the definition of Φ , is a so-called untwisted affine root system.

 2.13 Affine Lie algebras.
 Every affine root system appears as the set of roots of a Lie algebra E with a splitting Cartan subalgebra H in the sense of 2.11 (the letters (E, H) are chosen in anticipation of the definition of an extended affine Lie algebra 6.11).
 This is easily verified in the untwisted case.